anustg/solstice-scripts/README.md

-# solstice-scripts
+# Introduction
-Scripts and wrappers for Solstice ray-tracing software
+This repository is under developing scripts and wrappers for Solstice ray-tracing software.

 # Solstice Installation
 * In Linux system (e.g. Ubuntu 16.04):